Investing in Gold in 2022

 Why is gold a safe haven investment?

-Because gold is not correlated to stocks, bonds or real estate, it is also a seen as a favourable option for investors looking to diversify their investment portfolio.
+Because gold is not tied to stocks, bonds or real estate, it is also a good option for people looking to diversify their investment portfolio.

 When is the best time to invest in gold?